MicrosoftDocs/PowerShell-Docs/README.md

-# Experiments for docs
+# PowerShell Documentation
-Right now this repo is being used to experiment with authoring, tracking, and publishing demos and documentation for ongoing feature work.
+Note: right now, this repo is only intended for DSC content.
+In the future, it may expanded to include a greater set of PowerShell documentation.

 ## Gold Standard
 * Any public release